 On May 14, 2014, the District issued Election of 2013, Series A General Obligation Bonds in the principal amount of \$15,500,000.
 The bonds were issued as current interest bonds with interest payable semiannually on May 1 and November 1 of each year, commencing November 1, 2014.
 The Bonds mature through May 1, 2044.
-This was the first issuance under Measures H.
+The Series A Bonds represent the first issuance under Measures H.